 Addressing mostly his male readers who have been wounded by love, the author-narrator specifies two ways in which the reading of the work may offer them consolazione: first, by reading about the tribulations of Florio and Biancifiore, the reader will realize that he is not the only one who has suffered, a realization that is comforting in the author-narrator’s view; second, by reading about the ultimate comic ending of the two lovers’ misfortunes, the reader will be filled with hope for a similar reward – guiderdone – in return for enduring the hardships of love, a fact which will provide him with solace through hope.
-While offering an “affective-diversionary” type of consolation, the consolation promised by the author-narrator also entails an exemplary dimension, as it encourages the reader to remain steadfast in love regardless of the troubles that may accompany it, patiently waiting for the future recompense.
+While offering an “affective-diversionary” type of consolation, the solace promised by the author-narrator also entails an educative-exemplary dimension.
+The story encourages the reader to implement this lesson in his or her own life: to remain steadfast in love regardless of the troubles that may accompany it, to patiently wait for future recompense.

-Even a brief glance at the lengthy narrative of the Filocolo shows that it undoubtedly contains ample tragic material with which to fulfill the author-narrator’s consolatory promise, lingering at length on the many hardships endured by the two central protagonists.
-Furthermore, the comic ending of the lovers’ tale – their ultimate attainment of both earthly and divine love – is no doubt an ideal storyline to fulfill the promise to instill hope and steadfastness in love.
+Even a brief glance at the lengthy narrative of the Filocolo shows that it undoubtedly contains ample tragic material with which to fulfill the author-narrator’s consolatory promise.
+The story lingers at length on the many hardships endured by the two central protagonists.
+Furthermore, the comic ending of the lovers’ tale – their ultimate attainment of both earthly and divine love – is no doubt an ideal storyline to fulfill the promise of instilling hope for the fulfillment of love.
 Yet when we look closely at the many scenes of consolation that fill the work and the examples of coping with misfortune offered by the various protagonists, particularly Florio, the nature of the consolation expressed in the Filocolo becomes much more complex.
-The many intra-diegetic scenes of consolation and examples of coping with misfortune, as this chapter will show, challenge the author-narrator’s consolatory position in significant ways and provide the reader with alternative consolatory pathways to consider and follow.
-The result is a polyphony of consolation, which ultimately indicates that for Boccaccio there is no one universal solution to hardships, no fit for all remedy.
-Different situations require different solutions according to the Filocolo, and the task of the reader becomes to a large degree to realize his or her own particular situation when determining how to use the work as a source of solace – a task for which the very act of reading a complex work such as the Filocolo may serve as a training.
-Whereas previous scholarship has often critiqued the Filocolo for its inconsistent and muddled nature, this chapter will argue that this inconsistency relates precisely to its rejection of universal assertions regarding love and consolation and emphasis on the need to be attuned to the particular context when deliberating about them.
+The many intra-diegetic scenes depicting suffering and consolation, as this chapter will show, challenge the author-narrator’s consolatory position in significant ways and provide the reader with alternative consolatory pathways to consider and follow.
+The result is a polyphony of consolation, which ultimately indicates that for Boccaccio there is no one universal solution to hardships, no one remedy for all maladies.
+Different situations require different solutions according to the Filocolo, and the task of the reader is to weigh his or her own particular situation and to determine how to use the work as a source of solace – a task for which the very act of reading a complex work such as the Filocolo may serve as training.
+Whereas previous scholarship has often critiqued the Filocolo for its inconsistent and muddled nature, this chapter will argue that this inconsistency is a direct outcome of its rejection of universal assertions regarding love and consolation; it argues that people ought to be attuned to their particular context when deliberating about the appropriate path to follow.

-To demonstrate this polyphony of consolation within the Filocolo, the chapter will begin with an exploration of the elaborate speeches of consolation offered to the figure of Florio in the course of Book 3 of the work.
-While these scenes of consolation echo and reinforce, in certain respects, the consolatory message that was introduced by the author-narrator, they also highlight the limitations of the passive reliance on the consolatory words of others and, accordingly, the problematic nature of a consolation that champions only emotional relief and the instilling of hope for the future fulfillment of one’s desires.
-The very repetition of these scenes of consolation over the course of Book 3 underscores the way in which the reliance on such consolations is bound to lead to ever renewed cycles of tears and lamentations.
+To demonstrate the polyphony of consolatory strategies within the Filocolo, this chapter will begin with an exploration of the elaborate speeches of consolation offered to the figure of Florio in Book 3 of the work.
+While these scenes of consolation echo and reinforce the consolatory message that was introduced by the author-narrator, they also highlight the limitations of the passive reliance on the consolatory words of others.
+Accordingly, a consolation that champions only emotional relief and the passive hope for the future fulfillment of one’s desires appears ineffectual by the end of Book 3; the very repetition of consolatory speeches underscores their impotence.
+This kind of solace is temporary and bound to lead to ever renewed cycles of tears and lamentations.